 Back

-Discard and offal management is the safe offloading of waste materials away from hooked lines or hauling operations.
-Although the offal itself is not hooked, and therefore does not pose a direct threat, it does attract seabirds, causing them to feed in close proximity to hooked lines.
+Discard and offal (fish guts) management is the safe offloading of waste materials away from hooked lines or hauling operations.
+Although the offal itself is not hooked and therefore does not pose a direct threat, it does attract seabirds, causing them to feed near to hooked lines or to nets.
+Effective discard and offal management is designed to minimise seabird abundance around vessels during the times at which they are most at risk of being bycaught.

 CURRENT RESEARCH